-Report to the Board of Regents - January 2023
+Report to the Board of Regents - January 2023 Grants1 awarded between October 1, 2022 and December 31, 2022

 Subtotal Private Amounts Allocable to FY 2023 (this report) = \$89,559 Subtotal New Private Awards (total award) = \$166,719

 Note: Amounts are based on award notices as they are received from the funding entity, not on expenditures or balances in funds/accounts.
 To reflect the approximate availability of funds in a given fiscal year, some current year awards are estimates based on the total amount awarded spread over the award period.